-- 16.1.
+16.1.
 The thesis for his/her Master's degree should be of such a nature as to indicate a student's potentialities for conduct of independent research.
-The thesis shall be on topic falling within the field of the major course and shall be the result of the student's own work.
-A certificate to this effect duly endorsed by the Major Adviser (Chairman) shall accompany the thesis. - 16.2.
+The thesis shall be on topic falling within the field of the major subject and shall be the result of the student's own work.
+A certificate to this effect duly endorsed by the Major Adviser (Chairman) shall accompany the thesis.

+16.2.
 The research credits registered in the last semester of post graduate programmes should be evaluated only at the time of the submission of thesis, by the advisory committee.
 Students can submit the thesis at the end of the final semester.
 If a post graduate student has completed the thesis before the closure of the final semester, the chairman can convene the advisory committee meeting and take decision on the submission of thesis provided the student satisfies 80 per cent attendance requirement.
-Two copies of the thesis should be submitted in paper pack for evaluation to the HOD. - 16.3.
-The thesis shall contain a certificate from the supervisor specifying that the thesis submitted is a record of research work done by the candidate during the period of study under him/her, and that the thesis has not previously formed the basis for the award of any Degree, Diploma, Associate ship, Fellowship or similar title.
-A statement from the supervisor indicating the extent to which the thesis represents independent work on the part of the candidate should also be made including free from plagiarism above the specified level. - 16.4.
-The thesis shall also contain a declaration by the candidate that the work reported in the thesis has been carried out by the candidate himself/ herself and that the material from other sources, if any, is duly acknowledged and no part of the thesis is plagiarized more than 25 %.
+Two copies of the thesis should be submitted in paper pack for evaluation to the HOD.

+16.3.The thesis shall contain a certificate from the supervisor specifying that the thesis submitted is a record of research work done by the candidate during the period of study under him/her, and that the thesis has not previously formed the basis for the award of any Degree, Diploma, Associateship, Fellowship or similar title.
+A statement from the supervisor indicating the extent to which the thesis represents independent work on the part of the candidate should also be made including free fromplagiarism above the specified level.

+16.4.Thethesis shall also contain a declaration by the candidate that the work reported in the thesis has been carried out by the candidate himself/herself and that the material from other sources, if any, is dulyacknowledgedandnopartofthethesisisplagiarized more than 25 %.